 - Windmill with slightly bent knees – Another expansive movement that has me pointing up and down and going from side to side.

 - Leg swings – I do a set of swings with each leg.
 One swing is forward and back, the other is side to side.
-Hold onto something until you learn balance.
+Hold onto something until you learn to balance.
 Vary the speed.

 - Standing Sky Reach.